Accreditation Criteria

 Damage Reporting

-We will submit all known damages to DPI DIRT (Damage Information Reporting Tool) on a monthly basis.
+We will submit all known underground facility damages to DPI DIRT (Damage Information Reporting Tool) on a monthly basis.

 Metrics Reporting